puckowski/Sling.js/README.md

 ## s.route
 ### void s.route ( hashUrlRegEx, { component: object, root: element })

 Define a hash-based route that will replace root element's content with the specified component on route action.

+## s.routeById
+### void s.routeById ( hashUrlRegEx, { component: object, root: elementId })

+Define a hash-based route that will replace root element's content with the specified component on route action.